serillius/tsm_emhw_public/README.md

 ### Usage
 There is a code framework `sobel_main.c` around the sobel algorithm code, `sobel_algo.c`, that is used to call the algorithm implementation in a rich operating system, in this case Linux, so we can use features of the OS that are not available in a bare metal target system.
 This framework code is structured to enable multiple runs of the sobel algorithm and measure time taken for each execution run.
-This code generates a comma separated value file with teh execution times that can be imported into a program like Excel for graphical analysis.
+This code generates a comma separated value file with the execution times that can be imported into a program like Excel for graphical analysis.

 We shall also be using the gnu profiler which we kick off using the command line
 ```bash